 7. Test Coverage

 Test coverage metrics are qualitative indicators that ensure every aspect of the software is thoroughly tested for quality and reliability.
 They track how much of the application has been covered by the testing suite during development.
-These agile metrics help development teams create a high-performing product that meets user expectations.
+These Agile metrics help development teams create a high-performing product that meets user expectations.
 Higher test coverage often correlates with fewer bugs reaching production.

 • Unit test coverage: Measures the percentage of code covered by unit tests, helping to ensure that individual functions work as expected.